sofiahuevo/PurrplingMod/README.md

 - Download this mod and unzip it into *Stardew Valley/Mods*.
 - Run the game using SMAPI.

-## Supported companion NPC's
+## Supported companion NPCs

 - Abigail
+- Alex
+- Haley

+### Planned companion NPCs to support
 - Maru
 - Shane
 - Leah
-- Haley
 - Emily
 - Penny
-- Alex
 - Sam
 - Sebastian
 - Elliott
 - Harvey

+For NPCs listed above we're missing companion dialogues.
+You can help us and you can create it.
+How?
+Fork this repo and see [Dialogue wiki](https://github.com/purrplingcat/PurrplingMod/wiki/Dialogues).
+You can get inspiration [from code](https://github.com/purrplingcat/PurrplingMod/tree/master/PurrplingMod/assets/Dialogue).
+Are you created dialogues?
+Just send us a PR.

 ## Compatibility